yogeshagr/golang/src/gopl.io/gobook.md

 the start time, between the two actions.
 But don't forget the final parentheses in the defer statement, or the "on entry" will happen on exit and the on-exit action won't happen at all!

+- Because an anonymous function can access its enclosing function's variables, including named results, a deferred anonymous function can observe the function's results.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then